true-myth/true-myth/README.md

 We received `Nothing` back as our value, which isn't particularly useful, but it also didn't halt our program in its tracks!

-Best of all, when you use these with libraries like TypeScript or Flow, you can lean on their type systems to check aggressively for `null` and `undefined`, and actually *eliminate* those from your codebase by replacing anywhere you would have used them with `Maybe`.
+Best of all, when you use these with libraries like TypeScript, you can lean on their type systems to check aggressively for `null` and `undefined`, and actually *eliminate* those from your codebase by replacing anywhere you would have used them with `Maybe`.

 ### How it works: `Result`